Using the Help Mode

 To add filters:

-- Select Tools > Options > Help > Filters > Add.
+- Select Tools > Options > Help > Filters.

-- In Attributes, select the documents that you want to include in the filter.
+- In the Components field, select the Qt modules to include in the filter.

 - Click OK.